 World Nomads

-Popular with backpackers and adventure travellers.
-One of the few providers that allows you to purchase or extend cover while already overseas.
-Well-suited for Australians combining Germany with a broader European trip.
+Popular with younger Australian travellers, World Nomads covers over 200 adventure activities and allows you to buy or extend while overseas.
+A good fit for Australians combining Germany with a broader European backpacking trip.

 Buy or extend while overseas